 |KENYA/USA CHRISTIAN RELIEF & DEVELOPMENT, INC..|

-KUSARD is and has always been only a conduit to channel the good works of OTHERS to bear fruit and bring relief to those on straight and narrow in every aspect of live!
+KUSARD is and has always been only a conduit through which to channel the good works of OTHERS to bear fruit and bring relief to those on straight and narrow in every aspect of their lives!

 With a corporate Donation from the World Fuel Services Corporation, in Florida, Miami USA, we started a Computer College for poor kids in Kyale Parish Kenya; And a Grant from the Lion's Club of Western Australia enabled us construct a Village Polytechnic in Kituiuni.
 Not long after that, the Wayne Presbyterian Church Community in New Jersey, which was then headed by Rev. James Brassard, partnered with KUSARD to erect a Community Health Center in St. Cecilia Parish Kituiuni.

 Over and above all these wonderful accomplishments, we also managed to start a sponsorship program named SISI NI JAMII - WE ARE FAMILY" to help needy kids, and especially more so, for the benefit of orphans whereby a Sponsor would take a child as their own and assist them through High School with their basic needs like food; clothing; medicine; tuition, etc at an average cost of $35 to $45 a month.